 Not that I blame her, of course.
 The combined aroma of chicken, red wine, cinnamon, cloves, onions, and garlic was such that I myself could barely wait the full hour for the stew to be ready.
-It’s the perfect meal for a cold winter evening, though strangely enough, it’s also the perfect meal after completing a sweaty summer morning and afternoon’s work on excavation (thankfully, the restaurant was overly air-conditioned!).
+It’s the perfect meal for a cold winter evening, although strangely enough, it’s also the perfect meal after completing a sweaty summer morning and afternoon’s work on excavation (thankfully, the restaurant was overly air-conditioned!).
 One of the things I love about food is its ability to transport you to a different time or place, whether somewhere in your own actual memories or just somewhere in your imagination.
 For me, chicken kapama brings me back to that summer in Greece.
 What are some of your favorite food memories or associations?

 - 3 1/2 pounds chicken (I use a combination of bone-in thighs and drumsticks)